Morgan Stanley posts highest profit since financial crisis

 Excluding special items, revenue from trading fixed-income securities and currencies (FIC) rose 15 percent to $1.90 billion, the highest in three years.

-Goldman and JPMorgan Chase & Co (JPM.N) also reported higher revenue from the business.
+Goldman and JPMorgan Chase & Co also reported higher revenue from the business.

 The wealth unit's contribution to revenue jumped to nearly 45 percent last year from less than 20 percent in 2006.